pkgxdev/mash/README.md

 ### Documenting Your Script

-Rewrite the README in your fork so there is a `## mash category scriptname` section.
-If your script is not globally categorized then you would do `## mash username/scriptname` instead.
+Rewrite the README in your fork so there is a `## mash scriptname` section.
+If your script is not the first to get a name then you would do `## mash username/scriptname` instead.

 * The paragraph after the `##` will be the [mash.pkgx.sh] description